 I'll run you through installing it since people have asked.
 First make sure you have mupdf, xdotool and git installed.
 Then, you should install a vim add-on manager; I use Pathogen, so here are the directions for installing by it.

-Note: both Pathogen and the vim-live-latex-preview are available in the AUR, I belive, so Arch users can skip these steps if they install it that way.
+Note: both Pathogen and the vim-live-latex-preview are available in the AUR, I believe, so Arch users can skip these steps if they install it that way.

 First, if you don't have vim-pathogen in your distro's repository, you can easily install it with these commands: